-Full model.
-The Temporal Context Model was fit to SPCs and temporal bias scores for each incidental condition.
-The full version of the model provided good fits to both overall recall and temporal contiguity generated beyond the effects of recency for both the incidental DFR (Figure 8) and incidental CDFR (Figure 9) conditions.
+The temporal context model was fit to SPCs and temporal bias scores for each incidental condition.
+The full version of the model provided good fits to both overall recall and temporal contiguity generated beyond the effects of recency for both the incidental DFR (see Figure 8) and incidental CDFR (see Figure 9) conditions.
 Parameter values are presented in Table A3.
 The model was able to capture the temporal bias for near lags, as well as the general shape of the SPC, for both incidental conditions.
 The model was also able to approximate the positive bias for backward lags observed in the incidental CDFR condition.
-This indicates that, consistent with the data, the Temporal Context Model can generate temporal contiguity through both context drift and reinstatement, while still generating recalls with high levels of recency.
+This indicates that, consistent with the data, the temporal context model can generate temporal contiguity through both context drift and reinstatement, while still generating recalls with high levels of recency.